2020 Valparaiso University football team

 The 2020 Valparaiso University football team represented Valparaiso University in the 2020–21 NCAA Division I FCS football season.
 They were led by second-year head coach Landon Fox and played their home games at Brown Field.
 They competed in the Pioneer Football League.

-Previous season

-In their final season under the "Crusaders" name, Valparaiso finished the 2019 season 1–11, 1–7 to finish in a two-way tie for last place.

 Schedule

 Valparaiso's games scheduled against North Dakota and Central Connecticut were canceled on July 27 due to the Pioneer Football League's decision to play a conference-only schedule due to the COVID-19 pandemic.